What Queen Cells Mean?

-When a queen is needed, nurse bees select very young larva (generally less that 2 days old).
+This is the beginning of the queen bee life cycle.
+When a queen is needed, nurse bees select very young female larva (generally less that 2 days old).
 These larvae are fed a special diet and lots of it.

 This intense feeding program allows the larva to develop into a sexually reproductive female: the queen bee.